Los Olivos Retreats - Hosts

 Jonathan Clark, bishop of Croydon, theologian, former Chair of Affirming Catholicism (UK).
 Jonathan's interests include adult and theological education, walking, reading and writing.
 Has led retreats at Los Olivos 2013-14 and 2016.

-Stephen Cottrell, bishop of Chelmsford, theologian, prolific Christian author, art critic and inspirational retreat leader.
+Stephen Cottrell, Archbishop of York, theologian, prolific Christian author, art critic and inspirational retreat leader.
 Stephen has a particular interest in Church and mission.
 Has led retreats at Los Olivos 2012&14.

 Irma Fast Dueck is associate professor of Practical Theology at the Canadian Mennonite University at Winnipeg (MB).
 Irma has a particular interest in issues of peace and social justice and the connections between spirituality and the environment.
 In 2015, Irma led a retreat at Los Olivos on symbol and ritual from a Mennonite perspective.